GuilhermeRBLC/GuilhermeRBLC/README.md

 <details open>
   <summary> English Profile </summary>

-Hello, I'm Guilherme, I have been studying programming for over 10 years, initially on personal projects, on technical courses and at college.
+Hello, I'm Guilherme.

-My main focus is agile development with scrum practices applied to the back-end coding in Java (SprinBoot), applying best practices such as Clean Code and SOLID principles, in addition to unit and integration tests, as well as versioning the code using Git.
+My main focus is agile development to the back-end coding in Java (SprinBoot), applying best practices such as Clean Code and SOLID principles, in addition to unit and integration tests, as well as versioning the code using Git.

 I have experience using MySQL, SQL SERVER and MongoDB databases.